Pygot/RobloxDonateStream/ui_version/README.md

 ```sh
 git clone https://github.com/Pygot/RobloxDonateStream.git
 ```
-2. Navigate to the RobloxDonateStream folder
+2. Navigate to the RobloxDonateStream/ui_version folder
 3. Open a command prompt in the folder and execute the following command
 ```sh
 pip install requests pytchat pyside6